Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Notice how we're spinning the door-to-door sales process as a benefit to the lead.
 Two of the three examples above offer some sort of free service, giving the prospect a reason to entertain the conversation.
 Not only that, but each service opens the door for a sale at the end.

 Before diving into your pitch, ask a few questions to get the lead talking so you can qualify them as a good fit.
 Choose a qualification framework to follow, then prepare some questions in the script that will help you uncover this key insight into your lead.
-A popular framework is BANT, which stands for budget, authority, needs, and timeline.
-Below are some questions you can ask to learn about each component:
+A popular sales framework is BANT, which stands for budget, authority, needs, and timeline.
+Below are some questions you can ask using that framework to qualify the lead on the spot:

 All of these questions will guide the conversation toward your pitch.
 They will also help you, as the salesperson, decide the best way to deliver your pitch or demonstration.
 If you don't have time to ask questions about all four factors, conduct a needs assessment at minimum by asking them questions solely related to their needs.
 That way, you'll know whether you can help the lead; if you believe you can, you can then plan a longer discovery call to get the other questions answered.